Please note the availability of this module is for Term 3: April to July.

-Also, students who have not followed an HRM or organisational behaviour course at undergraduate level will find this module difficult and will have to work hard to familiarise themselves with the literature.
+Also, students who have not followed an HRM or organisational behaviour programme at undergraduate level will find this module difficult and will have to work hard to familiarise themselves with the literature.
 This will involve considerable extra reading and study.

 By completing this module, you will be able to:

-- outline some of the main approaches to understanding HRM and leadership
+- outline some of the main approaches to understanding HRM and leadership.

-- Critically evaluate theory, concepts, approaches to HRM and leadership
+- critically evaluate theory, concepts, approaches to HRM and leadership.

-- Apply theories and concepts of HRM and leadership to various applied contexts and critically assess these
+- apply theories and concepts of HRM and leadership to various applied contexts and critically assess these.

-- Explain some of the practical issues surrounding HRM and leadership.
+- explain some of the practical issues surrounding HRM and leadership.